Kaser2023/meeting_project/plan.md

     3. Handle screen sharing streams similar to video streams.

 **6. Scalability (Backend - Significant Changes)**
+    **Scalability: The current implementation might not scale well for a large number of participants in a single room due to the peer-to-peer nature.
+Consider using a Selective Forwarding Unit (SFU) or Multipoint Conferencing Unit (MCU) for larger-scale deployments.

 *   **Algorithm (Using an SFU - Conceptual):**
     1. Choose a suitable SFU (e.g., Mediasoup, Jitsi Videobridge).